Procedure Guide ·Gastropexy ·2026

 Waiting Period Details

-If covered, the standard illness waiting period of 14 days applies.
-Emergency GDV surgery follows the illness waiting period.
-Since GDV can happen suddenly, having insurance in place before it occurs is critical — emergency bills of $3,000-$7,000 hit without warning.
+Standard illness waiting period of 14 days applies.
+Emergency GDV surgery follows this period.
+Since GDV happens suddenly, having insurance before it occurs is critical - bills hit without warning.

 Red flag · Deductible